orbuluh/cpp/cpp-17/ch5.mandatory_copy_elision.md

 # [C++17 - The complete guide, Ch 5: Mandatory Copy Elision or Passing  Unmaterialized Objects](http://www.cppstd17.com/index.html)

+> GPT: Copy elision and return value optimization (RVO) are related concepts but not exactly the same.
+> - Copy elision refers to a compiler optimization technique where the creation of unnecessary temporary objects during certain value computations is avoided.
+In other words, it allows the compiler to omit the copy or move operations that would typically be required to construct or assign objects in certain scenarios.
+Copy elision can occur in various situations, including function return values, object initialization, and exception handling.
+> - Return value optimization (RVO), on the other hand, specifically focuses on optimizing the construction of objects returned from functions.
+It is a specific form of copy elision that eliminates the need for copying or moving the return value of a function by directly constructing the object in its final destination.
+RVO is an optimization technique aimed at improving the performance of function return operations by avoiding unnecessary object copies or moves.
+> - So, while copy elision is a broader concept encompassing various optimizations, RVO is a specific type of copy elision that optimizes function return values.
+In practice, RVO is one of the most common and well-known forms of copy elision, as it can significantly reduce the overhead associated with returning objects from functions.
+> - It's worth noting that C++17 introduced a mandatory form of copy elision known as "mandatory copy elision."
+This allows the omission of certain copy or move operations even when they have observable side effects, under specific circumstances defined by the standard.
+This further enhances the potential for optimizations like RVO in compliant C++17 (and later) compilers.

+---

 - Since the first standard, C++ has permitted the omission (elision) of certain copy operations even if this might impact the behavior of a program (e.g., skipping a print statement in the copy constructor).
 - One such case is when a temporary object is used to initialize a new object.
 This happens especially when **a temporary is passed to or returned from a function by value.**